swangarch/multilayer_perceptron/README.md

 ## Requirements

-These projects is built from scratch with Python, with only Numpy, Pandas, Matplotlib, without high-level ML libraries.
+The project is built from scratch with Python, with only Numpy, Pandas, Matplotlib, without high-level ML libraries.

 A `Makefile` `venv.sh` and `requirements.txt` to help you set up a virtual environment and install the necessary packages: